iBavtovich/day-and-night-plugin/README.md

 # Day And Night Plugin
-Intelij Plugin for automatically change the color scheme depending on the time of day.
+Intelij Plugin for automatically change the color scheme and theme depending on the time of day.

 Works on all Intelij Platform based products such as Intelij IDEA, WebStrom, Android Studio, Rider etc.